hpi-swa-teaching/SwaLint/packages/SwaLint-PlugIns.package/SLRBImportPlugIn.class/README.md

-I contain some high-level tests for a very general assessment of source code quality.
+I contain tests imported from the RB package which had to be adjusted.